bitsandbytes1708/FlappyBirdClone/README.md

 # Flappy Bird Clone
 Just like the name says, this is a clone of flappy bird.
-Up arrow to go up.
+Click to go up.
 # Contributions
 Anyone can contribute to this, this is a good repository for beginners to javascript.
 I actually WANT you to contribute, if you see this.
 Please :)